-Craig Mazin, the screenwriter and creator of new TV series Chernobyl, has responded to reports that "influencers" have been flocking to the doomed nuclear power plant in Ukraine to share inappropriate photos from the tragic location.
+Craig Mazin, the screenwriter and creator of HBO’s Chernobyl, has responded to reports that “influencers” have been flocking to the doomed nuclear power plant in Ukraine to share inappropriate photos from the tragic location.

 Some of the images, first shared on Instagram but now circulating on Twitter, show tourists flippantly posing in the exclusion zone around the plant, including one that shows a half-naked woman in an unzipped HAZMAT suit.